Centers / Cooperatives

 The Center for Environment and Natural Resource Policy was established in 1984 to facilitate interdisciplinary studies on the issues associated with natural resource management.
 The Center shares its collective ideas through conferences, symposia and seminars, in book and journal formats, and through the Center's Working Papers.
 Additionally, Center faculty serve in an advising/consultative role for government and industry on policy issues and process as appropriate.
 Michael Kilgore directs this Center.

-Since its initiation in July 1995, the Center for Integrated Natural Resources and Agricultural Management (CINRAM) has brought together diverse groups to catalyze the development and large-scale adoption of integrated land use systems.
-The Center established many effective linkages within the University and with many county, state, and federal agencies and organizations outside the University that are active in natural resources and agricultural management.
-CINRAM will continue to coordinate the activities of the Minnesota Agroforestry Coalition and raise awareness statewide of the need for integrated land use systems.
-Kenneth Brooks and Dean Current direct CINRAM efforts for the College of Food, Agricultural and Natural Resource Sciences.
+Since its initiation in July 1995, the Center for Integrated Natural Resources and Agricultural Management (CINRAM), an interdisciplinary center, has brought together diverse groups to catalyze the development and large-scale adoption of integrated land use systems.
+The Center maintains and actively seeks out effective linkages within the University and with many county, state, and federal agencies and organizations outside the University including universities and non-governmental organizations outside of the country that are active in natural resources and agricultural management.
+CINRAM will continue to raise awareness statewide of the need for integrated land use systems that support rural communities and generate environmental services.
+Donald Wyse and Dean Current direct CINRAM efforts for the College of Food, Agricultural and Natural Resource Sciences.

 The Cloquet Forestry Center is the University's primary research and education forest.
 The Center serves the research, teaching, and education needs of the natural resources community.
 It is also home to Extension's Cloquet Regional office.
 The Center includes 3,400 acres that support broad areas of research and education.
 Meeting facilities and classrooms can accommodate up to 140 people, with onsite lodging and food service.